 What to wear for Face and Head Protection

-While most masks just cover the face back and back to the ears, there are masks that cover the entire head.
+While most masks just cover from the face back to the ears, there are masks that cover the entire head.
 These are not very common and realistically you should not get hit in the top of the head very often.
 People are normally not above you shooting down at you, so the only way you normally get hit on the top of the head is if you look down as a paintball is coming toward you.

 While there is a little sting if shot in the top of the head, most players just want to keep the paint out of their hair.

 A sandana is a headband that also has some netting attached.
-Tying, or velcro attachments make for a padded headband with the netting covering the top of your head as seen in the picture.
+Tying, or velcro attachments, make for a padded headband with the netting covering the top of your head as seen in the picture.
 These are available in most online paintball shops.
 Our friends at Fun On the Run paintball park also carry them in their pro shop in Forth Worth.

 What to wear for upper body protection

-After a player has experienced a few hits they can decide if they need the extra protection, or want to peel off a layer.
-As our paintball Fort Worth Field and both Dallas paintball fields are air-conditioned, you can wear sweatshirts even in August.
+After a player has experienced a few hits, they can decide if they need the extra protection, or want to peel off a layer.
+As our Fort Worth paintball field and both Dallas paintball fields are air-conditioned, you can wear sweatshirts even in August.

-If playing at an outdoor field, you want to watch our for overheating, heat exhaustion and heat stroke, so a sweatshirt would not be ideal in the summer.
+If playing at an outdoor field, you want to watch out for overheating, heat exhaustion and heat stroke, so a sweatshirt would not be ideal in the summer.
 There are jerseys you can purchase that have a little padding, but also have breathable panels to let air through so you get some padding plus airflow.